darkhelmet/verboselogging/posts/ideapaint-more-like-awesomepaint.md

 Are you kidding me?
 One coat of this stuff and I can turn a wall into a whiteboard?
 Not only a whiteboard, but one of the highest performing whiteboard surfaces ever?
 Nice!
-This stuff comes with a warranty too, so they aren’t even kidding.
+This stuff comes with a warranty too, so they aren't even kidding.

-When I get an actual house that I care about and can have my own little room with my computers and whatnot, this is what’s going on the wall.
+When I get an actual house that I care about and can have my own little room with my computers and whatnot, this is what's going on the wall.

 [IdeaPaint](http://ideapaint.com/site/index.html)